Our books are also available for purchase as e-books, both in ePub format (used by most e-book readers) and mobi (Amazon Kindle) format.

 - E-books are produced in several different formats including ePub, Kindle and pdf.

-- This book is available in the ePub and Kindle formats.
+- Our books are available in the ePub and Kindle formats.

 - ePub is an open standard supported by most but not all readers.

 - Apple’s iBooks and the Barnes and Noble Nook use proprietary formats based on ePub.
-These devices can also read the ePub book that you can purchase from this website.
+These devices should be able to read the ePub book that you can purchase from this website.

 - Kindle books use Amazon’s proprietary format.
 Kindle books are not compatible with ePub; they must be read using a Kindle device or using the free Kindle app on a computer or portable device.

-- To buy the Apple edition of the book from the iTunes bookstore*, simply buy the book using your Apple ID, download it and start reading.
-If you have more than one iOS device registered to the same Apple ID you can download the book to each of them.
-The same applies to your Mac computer (if you have updated it to the Mavericks or Yosemite OS or later).
+- To buy the Apple edition of the book from the Apple Bookstore*, simply buy the book using your Apple ID, download it and start reading.
+If you have more than one device registered to the same Apple ID you can download the book to each of them.

 - To buy the Kindle edition from Amazon, simply log in to your Amazon account, purchase the book, transfer it to one or more of your devices and start reading.